kinosuke01/wp-update-breaker/README.md

 # wp-update-breaker
-This plugin breaks the site display when updating.
+This WordPress plugin breaks the site display when updating.
 Used for testing.